 5. One link can be posted in your bio at the end of your article.
 It will be screened before posting.
 WAHS won’t run articles that try to hide a paid or questionable link in the bio.

-6. All articles will be reviewed, but there is no guarantee they will run.
+6. All articles will be reviewed, but there is no guarantee they will run or when they will be run.
 Articles may be scheduled for posting at a future date.
-You will receive notification when your article runs.
+You will receive a notification when your article runs.

 Guest Post Disclaimers/Policy